 - Streamline mortgages.
 You may be able to refinance without any income documentation with an FHA streamline or a VA interest rate reduction refinance loan (IRRRL), if you currently have an FHA or VA mortgage.

 - Asset-based depletion.
-Typically for borrowers with a high net worth, the lender divides your total cash balance by the loan term and uses the result as income to qualify.
+Typically for borrowers with a high net worth, the lender divides the total cash balance of a cash asset by the loan term and uses the result as income to qualify.

 - Bank statement loans.
 With these programs, lenders look at deposits on your bank statements for a one- to two-year period to calculate income for the loan instead of using tax returns, pay stubs or W-2 forms.